STaRDoGG/tag-bag/readme.txt

 **Required PHP5.**

-The Simple Tags can be installed in 3 easy steps:
+The Tag Bag can be installed in 3 easy steps:

-1. Unzip "Simple tags" archive and put all files into a folder like "/wp-content/plugins/simple-tags/"
+1. Unzip "Tag Bag" archive and put all files into a folder like "/wp-content/plugins/simple-tags/"
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Inside the Wordpress admin, go to Options > Simple Tags, adjust the parameters according to your needs, and save them.
+3. Inside the Wordpress admin, go to Options > Tag Bag, adjust the parameters according to your needs, and save them.

 == Frequently Asked Questions ==

-= Simple Tags is compatible with which WordPress versions ? =
+= Tag Bag is compatible with which WordPress versions ? =

 * 2.3 and upper are compatible only with WordPress 3.5 !
 * 2.0 and upper are compatible only with WordPress 3.0 & 3.1 & 3.2 & 3.3 !